warrior1211421/Gaming-Techies/content/posts/best-motherboard-for-i7-4790k-top-5-lists-buying-guide.md

 product_Summary: Best Motherboards for i7 4790k - Summary
 product_Mheading: Best Motherboards for i7 4790k Reviews
 the_products:
-  - summary_award: "Best Motherboard for audio components "
+  - summary_award: "Best Motherboard for Audio Components "
     paragraphs:
       - paragraph: >-
           You might have heard about a top-notch gaming motherboard that amazes